ZiwenLi0325/EE399/hw5/README.md

 ### Feed-forward Neural Network with Purelin Activation (FFNN-Purelin - Model 'Net')

-The FFNN-Purelin model had a relatively small mean squared error (MSE) for ρ = 17 but struggled when predicting for ρ = 35.
+The FFNN-Purelin model had a relatively small mean squared error (MSE) for $rho  = $ 17 but struggled when predicting for $rho  = $ 35.
 This indicates that while the model can learn the dynamics of the Lorenz system under certain conditions, it may have difficulty generalizing this learning to new situations.
 ```
-- MSE for ρ = 17: 0.00046261821989901364
+- MSE for $rho  = $ 17: 0.00046261821989901364
-- MSE for ρ = 35: 0.3871428668498993
+- MSE for $rho  = $ 35: 0.3871428668498993
 ```
 ### Feed-forward Neural Network with Relu Activation (FFNN-Relu - Model 'FeedForwardNN')

-The FFNN-Relu performed reasonably well for both ρ = 17 and ρ = 35, suggesting some capacity for generalization due to the non-linear activation function, which can handle more complex function mapping.
+The FFNN-Relu performed reasonably well for both $rho  = $ 17 and $rho  = $ 35, suggesting some capacity for generalization due to the non-linear activation function, which can handle more complex function mapping.
 ```
-- MSE for ρ = 17: 7.882964382588398e-06
+- MSE for $rho  = $ 17: 7.882964382588398e-06
-- MSE for ρ = 35: 0.09199709445238113
+- MSE for $rho  = $ 35: 0.09199709445238113
 ```
 ### Simple Recurrent Neural Network (RNN - Model 'SimpleRNN')

 The Simple RNN model exhibited better performance than the FFNN models due to its ability to utilize previous state information to influence current predictions.
-However, it still had larger error margins, especially for ρ = 35, indicating difficulties in capturing the long-term dependencies in the data.
+However, it still had larger error margins, especially for $rho  = $ 35, indicating difficulties in capturing the long-term dependencies in the data.
 ```
-- MSE for ρ = 17: 0.018040049821138382
+- MSE for $rho  = $ 17: 0.018040049821138382
-- MSE for ρ = 35: 0.17212016880512238
+- MSE for $rho  = $ 35: 0.17212016880512238
 ```
 ### Long Short-Term Memory (LSTM)

-The LSTM outperformed both the FFNN-Purelin and FFNN-Relu models, despite a relatively higher MSE for ρ = 35.
+The LSTM outperformed both the FFNN-Purelin and FFNN-Relu models, despite a relatively higher MSE for $rho  = $ 35.
 The LSTM's ability to remember and forget information over long sequences makes it particularly suited for this kind of task.
 ```
-- MSE for ρ = 17: 0.0024459792766720057
+- MSE for $rho  = $ 17: 0.0024459792766720057
-- MSE for ρ = 35: 0.4567260444164276
+- MSE for $rho  = $ 35: 0.4567260444164276
 ```
 ### Echo State Network (ESN)

-The ESN showed a surprisingly strong performance for ρ = 17, but had a very high error for ρ = 35.
+The ESN showed a surprisingly strong performance for $rho  = $ 17, but had a very high error for $rho  = $ 35.
 This suggests that while the ESN's reservoir computing approach makes it well-suited for learning temporal patterns, it might struggle with more complex dynamics or certain parameter settings.
 ```
-- MSE for ρ = 17: 0.0032536678481847048
+- MSE for $rho  = $ 17: 0.0032536678481847048
-- MSE for ρ = 35: 23.312599182128906
+- MSE for $rho  = $ 35: 23.312599182128906
 ```
 ## Sec.
 V. Summary and Conclusions:
 This lab report highlights the potential of neural networks in fitting datasets and classifying digit images.
 The findings provide insights into the effectiveness of neural networks in comparison to other machine learning techniques like LSTM, SVM, and decision trees.
 The results indicate that neural networks offer promising performance in various scenarios, reinforcing their relevance in machine learning applications.